-Daisey O’Donnell Flaunts Underboob & Sculpted Abs In A Light Yellow Bikini: ‘Sweetest’
+Daisey O'Donnell Flaunts Underboob & Sculpted Abs In A Light Yellow Bikini: 'Sweetest'

 Daisey O'Donnell gave fans something to be excited about on Wednesday, January 27, with her latest Instagram upload.
 The gorgeous English model slipped into a tiny two-piece swimsuit that flaunted her perky assets and insanely toned figure while catching some rays outdoors.

 Daisey was photographed enjoying the sunny weather in her skimpy bathing suit.
-She spent the day in one of the resorts in Dubai, as the geotag noted.
+She spent the day at one of the resorts in Dubai, as the geotag noted.

 In the snap, the babe stood with her body angled to the side.
-She raised both of her hands and touched the sides of her head, the area just above her ears.
+She raised both of her hands and touched the sides of her head, just above her ears.
 She lowered her sunglasses to show her eyes and looked straight into the camera with a serious expression.
-While she stayed under a shaded area, some parts of her body were still lit by sunlight and made her skin look glowing.
+While she stayed under a shaded area, some parts of her body were still lit by the sun and made her skin glow.

-Tall buildings, palm trees, and other plants comprised her background.
-The blue sky, sunbeds, and umbrellas were also visible in the shot.

 She sported a pair of matching bottoms that were just as revealing.
 They boasted a low-cut waistline that flashed a generous amount of her chiseled midsection.
 Fans couldn't help but comment about her taut tummy and sculpted abs.
 The garment also had high leg cuts that accentuated her slender hips and helped highlight her lean thighs.